 Authorship credit should be based only on substantial contributions to each of the four components mentioned above.

 Participation solely in the acquisition of funding or the collection of data does not justify authorship.
 General supervision of the research group is not sufficient for authorship.
 Each contributor should have participated sufficiently in the work to take public responsibility for appropriate portions of the content of the manuscript.
 The order of naming the contributors should be based on the relative contribution of the contributor towards the study and writing the manuscript.
 Once submitted the order cannot be changed without written consent of all the contributors.
+Manuscripts must be submitted by one of the authors of the manuscript, and should not be submitted by anyone on their behalf.
+The corresponding author takes responsibility for the article during submission and peer review.

 | Contribution Details